amlomax/agNDVI/README.md

 Shah, K. K., Modi, B., Pandey, H. P., Subedi, A., Aryal, G., Pandey, M., & Shrestha, J. (2021).
 Diversified crop rotation: an approach for sustainable agriculture production.
 Advances in Agriculture, 2021, 1-9.

-### Note
-Depending on how challenging this sketched out plan ends up being, I want to maybe plan how a machine learning model could be programmed using the datasets and results to predict areas that may thrive more given adverse conditions.